MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-create.md

 1. Select **Create** and create a new notebook.

-1. Now, in the notebook, by specifying the name of the SQL database and its connection properties, you can connect through the managed private endpoint connection that's been setup to read the tables in the database and write them to your lakehouse in Microsoft Fabric.
+1. Now, in the notebook, by specifying the name of the SQL database and its connection properties, you can connect through the managed private endpoint connection that's been set up to read the tables in the database and write them to your lakehouse in Microsoft Fabric.

 1. The following PySpark code shows how to connect to an SQL database.